ikale1234/cse15l-lab-reports/LabReport1.md

 # How to Log onto ieng6 Account
 ## By Ishaan Kale

-First, install VSCode on whatever platform you are on.
+First, install VSCode on whatever platform you are on at [title](https://code.visualstudio.com/download).
 Once installed, it should be easy to access the directories within your computer and write code.
 It also has a built-in terminal which we will be using to remote connect.
 (terminal can be opened using control ` on mac)